mwchben/dsa-js/readme.md

  - If we have bumbers.splice(startIndex, amountToDelete, 13, 14); the 13 and 14 are added in the 'amount to delete' part.
  -  Rather than modifying an array, slice() copies or extracts a given number of elements to a new array, leaving the array it is called upon untouched. slice() takes only 2 parameters — the first is the index at which to begin extraction, and the second is the index at which to stop rextraction (extraction will occur up to, but not including the element at this index).
  - Since arrays can be changed, or mutated, at any time, there's no guarantee about where a particular piece of data will be on a given array, or if that element even still exists.
 JavaScript provides a built-in method, indexOf(), that allows a quick and easily check for the presence of an element on an array.
 It takes an element as a parameter, and when called, it returns the position, or index, of that element, or -1 if the element does not exist on the array.
+ - The advantage of the constructor property is that it's possible to check for this property to find out what kind of object it is; since the constructor property can be overwritten (which will be covered in the next two challenges) it’s generally better to use the instanceof method to check the type of an object.

+`
+function joinBirdFraternity(candidate) {
+  if (candidate.constructor === Bird) {
+    return true;
+  } else {
+    return false;
+  }
+}
+`

  - ##### Own properties are defined directly on the object instance itself.
 And prototype properties are defined on the prototype.
  - ###### In the image below,